OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/screen/check_presets.md

 ---
 title: check_presets
-description: This page explains the check_presets function used in option screener to check the preset values.
+description: "This page explains the check_presets function used in option screener" to check the preset values.
 The function takes a dictionary with presets from configparser as argument and returns a string of accumulated errors.
 keywords: